Games & Quizzes

 /ˈfôrwərd/

-Toward what is ahead; in front.
-Toward a future time; to a more advanced state. attacking sports player.
-To send something to another address or person.
+Acting in a socially aggressive manner; pushy.
+Toward a future time; to a more advanced state. attacking sports player. send letter on to further destination.

 /səˈpôrt/

-Evidence that helps prove something is true. bear all or part of weight of.
+Evidence that helps prove something is true.
+To help prove or show that something is true.

 /ˈwelkəm/